MHuiG/MHuiG/AWESOME-STARS.md

 ## Python

+- [JiauZhang/DragGAN](https://github.com/JiauZhang/DragGAN) - Implementation of DragGAN: Interactive Point-based Manipulation on the Generative Image Manifold
+- [Zeqiang-Lai/DragGAN](https://github.com/Zeqiang-Lai/DragGAN) - Implementation of "Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold"
+- [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.
+- [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV is an RNN with transformer-level LLM performance.
+It can be directly trained like a GPT (parallelizable).
+So it's combining the best of RNN and transformer - great performance, fast inference, sa
 - [AtsushiSakai/PythonRobotics](https://github.com/AtsushiSakai/PythonRobotics) - Python sample codes for robotics algorithms.
 - [tatsu-lab/stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) - Code and documentation to train Stanford's Alpaca models, and generate the data.
 - [facebookresearch/llama](https://github.com/facebookresearch/llama) - Inference code for LLaMA models